 For example, there are sealed ball-bearing cartridges at every joint, a sealed cartridge bottom bracket, and forged Chromoly cranks.

-The bike’s frame is made out of steel, and overall, it weighs in at around 104 pounds.
+The bike’s frame is made out of solid steel, and overall, it weighs in at around 104 pounds.
 This makes it ideal for heavier individuals.

 The seat also adjusts vertically and horizontally to accommodate a broad range of body types.